-1. Students are classified as 'Home fee' if they can be regarded as eligible as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory Instrument 2007 No. 779), as amended.
-Students from specified overseas territories may be classified as eligible for Home fees if they meet the criteria set out in those regulations.
-Although our definition of Home fee is not changing (in that it is still determined by Schedule 1 of Statutory Instrument 2007 No. 779), providers are reminded that there are significant changes to the legislation from 1 August 2021 that affect the eligible population.
-Paragraphs 2 to 5 provide a very brief overview of the main changes for academic year 2021-22, but providers should refer to government guidance and legislation for more detail about changes to Home fee status.
+Students are classified as 'Home fee' if they can be regarded as eligible as defined in Schedule 1 of the Education (Fees and Awards) (England) Regulations 2007 (Statutory

+Instrument 2007 No. 779), as amended.35 Students from specified overseas territories may be classified as eligible for Home fees if they meet the criteria set out in those regulations.
+Although our definition of Home fee is not changing (in that it is still determined by Schedule 1 of Statutory Instrument 2007 No. 779), providers are reminded that there are a number of changes to the legislation from 1 August 2022 that affect the eligible population.
+The following students are now eligible: